 The Alabama Department of Revenue offers a FREE electronic service, My Alabama Taxes (MAT), for filing and remitting withholding tax.
 MAT is an online filing system developed to allow taxpayers to file and pay their withholding tax electronically.
 Please visit our Web Site at http://www.revenue.alabama.gov/Withholding/efiling.cfm .

 If you are unable to access your account via the Internet, please contact the Department at (334) 242-1300.
 In order to access your account via My Alabama Taxes (MAT), you will need your withholding tax account number and Sign ON ID and Access Code provided by the Department to sign up in MAT.

 You will need to file a zero quarterly return in order to avoid receiving a delinquent notice for failure to file.
 You will not need to file a zero monthly report.
 If you do not plan on hiring any employees in the near future, you may file Form A-1 and mark the return as Final on line 1 to place your account on inactive status.
 This will eliminate the need to file the zero returns.
 You may also inactivate or reactivate the account at a later time by calling the Withholding Tax Section at (334) 242-1300.

-If you have questions concerning your individual income tax refund, call the Refund Hotline at 1-800-558-3912 or visit our Online Refund Status page for more information.
+If you have questions concerning your individual income tax refund, visit our My Alabama Taxes (MAT) for more information.
 The Withholding Tax Section does not handle individual income tax.

 Domestic help in the home is exempt from the withholding tax regulations.
 Also exempt from withholding tax are merchant seaman, duly ordained ministers, and agricultural employees.
 For more information on these classes of exemption, please see page 1 of the Withholding Tax Tables and Instructions for Employers.